yamahigashi/MayaTransferInpaintWeights/README.md

 # Maya Transfer and Inpaint Skin Weights Plugin
 Unofficial implementation of <a href="https://www.dgp.toronto.edu/~rinat/projects/RobustSkinWeightsTransfer/index.html">Robust Skin Weights Transfer via Weight Inpainting</a>, out of Epic Games, as Autodesk Maya plugin.
-The official implementation is expected to be published soon.
-Once available, it will be accessible <a href="https://github.com/rin-23/RobustSkinWeightsTransferCode">here!</a>
+The official implementation has been published and is now available!
+You can access it here: [[rin-23/RobustSkinWeightsTransferCode](https://github.com/rin-23/RobustSkinWeightsTransferCode)]

 ## Description
 This Autodesk Maya plugin introduces a two-stage skin weight transfer process, enhancing precision and artist control in the rigging of diverse garments.
 By dividing the process, it ensures better results through initial weight transfer for high-confidence areas, followed by artist-guided interpolation for the rest, boosting both efficiency and quality in character design.